 Networks are the backbone of every business.
 Even in small or enterprise-level businesses, the loss of productivity during a network outage can result in hefty damages.
-Network monitoring helps you anticipate potential outages and address network problems proactively.
+Network monitoring solutions helps you anticipate potential outages and address network problems proactively.
 This helps in maintaining a congestion-free network that keeps your business up and running.
 This can be achieved with the help of network monitoring tools.
 A network monitor software helps you to monitor the performance of any IP-based device and helps businesses remotely visualize their system performance and monitor network services, bandwidth utilization, switches, routers and traffic flow.
 Once you have identified network issues, network optimization helps in improving the performance to a desired level.

 High CPU or memory usage on a physical server, virtual machine, or network device can considerably affect the performance of devices and, in turn, affect the end user.
 OpManager lets you monitor devices using SNMP, WMI, Telnet, SSH, and VMware native API.
 With OpManager, you can detect and troubleshoot CPU and server bottlenecks before they affect the end user.
 You can also monitor important CPU metrics like utilization, speed, idle time, and processor time, and set independent alarm thresholds for each monitored device.

 Slow network traffic is a concern for every organization.
 Networks might face bandwidth-related issues due to a specific application, system, or WLAN.
-OpManager allows you identify bandwidth hogs so you can optimize your network traffic before it affects your network.
+Network performance monitoring tools allow you to identify bandwidth hogs so you can optimize your network traffic before it affects your network.
 Take charge of network performance monitoring by analyzing your network's bandwidth performance and traffic patterns with OpManager's Simple Network Management Protocol, which let's you monitor device traffic.
 You can view interface traffic, filter traffic by time interval, and view the last polled traffic value.
 OpManager's NetFlow module provides in-depth visibility on network traffic patterns and bandwidth utilization with support for NetFlow, sFlow, jFlow, IPFIX, and more.

 All network devices discard packets depending on their memory, which can effect performance.
 These problems are common with routers and switches.
 Since discards increase application latency, excessive discards could indicate that there's a problem with the switch or the device interacting with the switch.
 Insufficient bandwidth allocation is also a concern for packet drops.
 Network errors are diverse; they could be caused by a DNS issue, TCP timeout, or a lack of response from the server.
 A switch or router can misinterpret a packet due to a protocol mismatch when updating device configurations.
 OpManager helps you monitor and reduce the packet loss due to errors and discards.